rackerlabs/docs-core-infra-user-guide/cloud_config/storage/cloud_block_storage_product_concepts/disk_storage.rst

 For example, compare the disk configuration offered for a Cloud Server with 60GB RAM in two different flavor classes:

-* In the \ *I/O* flavor class, the configuration for this Cloud Server includes 40 GB system disk and 600 GB data disk (addressable as two disks).
+* In the *I/O* flavor class, the configuration for this Cloud Server includes 40 GB system disk and 600 GB data disk (addressable as two disks).

-* In the \ *Compute* flavor class, the configuration for this Cloud Server includes 50 GB system disk and no data disk.
+* In the *Compute* flavor class, the configuration for this Cloud Server includes 50 GB system disk and no data disk.

 System disk
 ^^^^^^^^^^^
-The system disk, also called “boot disk”, is the first disk the server will attempt to access and boot from, much like the first physical hard drive plugged into a physical computer.
+The system disk, also called boot disk, is the first disk the server will attempt to access and boot from, much like the first physical hard drive plugged into a physical computer.
 Operating systems are installed on this disk by default.
 Data can be stored on a system disk, although it may have less capacity than any attached data disks.

 ..
 NOTE::